Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Discussion

 \subsubsection{External Threats}

-Although our qualitative analysis provides valuable insights into practitioners’ awareness and practices of fairness testing in AI models, our findings are not intended for statistical generalization due to the limited sample size.
-To mitigate this, we interviewed software practitioners from different organizations (universities, research labs, and companies), application domains (e.g., e-commerce, healthcare, banking, and computer vision), countries, different genders, and different levels of expertise and experience, ensuring diversity in backgrounds and perspectives.
-Our qualitative analysis follows established qualitative sampling guidelines~\cite{baltes2022sampling}, which enhance the relevance of our insights.
+Although our qualitative analysis provides valuable insights into practitioners' awareness and practices of fairness testing in AI models, our findings are not intended for statistical generalization due to the limited sample size.
+To mitigate this, we interviewed software practitioners from different organizations (universities, research labs, and companies), application domains (e.g., e-commerce, healthcare, banking, and computer vision), countries, different genders, and different levels of expertise, ensuring diversity in backgrounds and perspectives. \minor{Further, as our sample reflects predominantly small-to-medium-sized team contexts (4--12 members, see Section~\ref{targetpopul}), our findings may not fully generalize to large-enterprise settings where fairness governance structures (e.g., dedicated responsible AI teams or formal ethics review boards) may differ substantially.
+This reflects a structural sampling boundary of our study, partially addressed by the diversity of our sample in terms of roles, seniority levels, and regions, broadening the range of fairness-related perspectives.} Our qualitative analysis follows established qualitative sampling guidelines~\cite{baltes2022sampling}, which enhance the relevance of our insights.
+Further, the lack of systematic data on company size and organizational maturity, due to incomplete information provided by participants, limits the generalizability of our findings.
+We mitigated this limitation by reporting team sizes where available and explicitly noting the resulting constraints on generalizability. \imp{Additionally, recruitment via LinkedIn and personal contacts may introduce coverage and self-selection bias, as volunteers may be more interested in fairness than the broader practitioner population.
+To mitigate this, we ensured diversity across organizations, domains, countries, genders, and levels of expertise, and applied inclusion criteria requiring hands-on AI/ML experience.} \imp{Additionally, because fairness is a socially desirable topic, participants' responses may be influenced by social-desirability or impression-management effects, potentially leading them to overstate their awareness or application of fairness practices.
+To mitigate this, we informed our participants that their responses will remain anonymized, to encourage honest answers based on their actual experience.}